-If you’re planning a career break, or you’re currently on one, you’ll probably be missing out on a regular income and regular super contributions.
+If you’re not working right now, you’ll probably be missing out on a regular income and regular super contributions.

 career break, not super break

-While there are probably a lot of money matters for you to balance on a career break, it’s a good idea to put some plans in place to ensure your super keeps working for you while you’re off work.
+While there are probably a lot of money matters for you to balance right now, it’s a good idea to put some plans in place to ensure your super keeps working for you while you’re off work.

 Combine online – it’s easy

-Find other super you have and easily combine into your HESTA account.
+Find other super you have and easily combine into one account.
 You just need to log in to your account and go to the ‘Combine’ tab.
 It only takes a few minutes.
-Make sure you have your identification details on hand.
+Make sure you have your identification details handy.

 If you’re not working right now, your spouse or partner could add a bit extra to your super.
 On top of boosting your balance, your partner may get a tax offset that could benefit both of you.